Cogmob/mu/specification.md

     * if the tests have zero fails, write the current version number into the correct gen/lambda_state_history entry

-#### test tools
+#### update tools

-* run the tools.test.tools(path) function by requiring gen/tools.js, passing the root folder as a paramter
+* copy the tools.js file from the src/lambda folder to gen/stored/build_tools/current
-    * run the gen/dev/lambda/tools_tests.js file
-    * if the tests have zero fails, write the current version number into the correct gen/lambda_state_history entry
+* write a new version number into gen/lambda_state_history

 #### test single dev
 * similar to test dev but only acts on tests in the folder of a given file